 Today’s companies routinely leverage IT products to conduct their business.
 Many of them empower their IT departments to maintain the computing environments as well as the software and services that are used throughout the company.
 As virtualization and cloud technologies continue to grow, automating the deployment and environment setup has become even more challenging and important.

-There is a wide variety of software products which need to be treated differently for production, development, testing and other environments.
-Migration of the entire infrastructure from one cloud provider to another often requires a lot of work.
+There is a wide variety of software products that need to be treated differently for production, development, testing, and other environments.
+The migration of the entire infrastructure from one cloud provider to another often requires a lot of work.
 This is because there are many complex tasks related to the migration of a whole infrastructure.
 In addition, the increased load placed on these products requires an expansion in the number of service instances that are managed by the same load balancer.

 Fortunately, several solutions are available to DevOps engineers who face these demanding issues.

 Puppet scripts, Chef and Ansible have emerged as popular product examples that decrease the time required for changes in the middleware infrastructure as well as complete migrations.

 All of these products are based on the same premise: represent the state of the deployed system and define how to maintain this state under different conditions.
 The circumstance is described in a particular DSL language, which is extended by support of templates, expressions/flow operators, external configurations and integration with third-party tools.

 By using these solutions, the engineer no longer needs to be concerned about correctly adjusting the system to the desired state.
 Now the focus is only on what’s needed to be seen in the deployed system.
 So all of the implementation is done out of the box by the automated framework.
 This makes the automation software more readable and the ongoing maintenance much less error prone.

 Let’s consider some of these solutions in greater detail: